nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

      MoSh AT command mode started, press ctrl-x ctrl-q to escape MoSh specific AT commands:
        ICMP Ping: AT+NPING=<addr>[,<payload_length>,<timeout_msecs>,<count>[,<interval_msecs>[,<cid>]]]
+     Other custom functionalities:
+       AT command pipelining, for example:
+         at+cgmr|at+cfun?|at+nping="example.com"
      ===========================================================
      at
      OK